bhauman/figwheel-main/docs/quick_start.md

 $ clojure -m figwhee.main --compile hello.cruel-world --repl
 ```

-You should see the familiar output when starting a `figwheel.main` REPL.
+You should see the familiar output when starting a `figwheel.main`
+REPL minus the warning about `target`.

-You shold see that your ClojureScript is being compiled to the local
+You should also see that your ClojureScript source code is now being
-"target" directory now and not to some temporary directory.
+compiled to the local "target" directory now and not to a temporary
+directory.

 You should also notice this line: